 Walls of the old fortifications

-The walls of the fortifications have almost disappeared, but there is still a very old building clinging to the rock (left image).
+The walls of the castle have almost entirely disappeared, but there is still a very old building clinging to the rock.

 Residence of the vice-consul of the Kingdom of the Two Sicilies (1819) and a 1433 coat of arms of the Michiel family on a house near the ruins of the castle

-An unusually elegant house is decorated with a coat of arms of the Bourbon family: it was the residence of the vice-consul of the Kingdom of the Two Sicilies: the inscription is in Italian, which was largely spoken in the Aegean Islands and was used as the official language for commercial transactions until the beginning of the XIXth century.
+An unusually elegant house is decorated with a simplified coat of arms of the Kingdom of the Two Sicilies (which ended in 1860): it belonged to a local landlord who acted as vice-consul; the inscription is in Italian, which was largely spoken in the Aegean Islands and was the official language for commercial transactions until the beginning of the XIXth century.